troglobit/mg/README.md

 History
 -------

-The history is long and intertwined with other spin-offs but goes basically like this:
+The history is long and intertwined with other MicroEMACS spin-offs but goes something like this:

 * Nov 16, 1986: First release to mod.sources
 * Mar  3, 1987: First Release (mg1a) via comp.sources.unix